Vishalsutariya/TokenFarm/README.md

 To reDeploy --> truffle migrate --reset

+If MetaMask and Ganache setup is done then you can use already Deployed UI from here --> https://vishal-tokenfarm-defi.netlify.app/

-To Run UI --> npm run start
+OR To Run UI Locally --> npm run start

 For Issuing Reward Tokens --> truffle exec scripts/issue-token.js